-Press # to move to the next slot or enter a new slot number.If you do not wish to continue, press # twice and the controller returns to Normal mode.
+- 5 Do one of the following: - Press # to move to the next available user slot number. - Enter another 3-digit user slot number. - If you do not wish to continue enrolling codes, press # twice and the controller returns to Normal mode

-7.9.17 Relay Code Assignment using Search Method
+7.9.18 Relay Code Assignment using Search Method To assign relay code using the Search method: